MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-reports-in-the-windows-app.md

 <properties
    pageTitle="Reports in the Power BI mobile app for Windows 10" description="Learn about viewing reports in the Power BI mobile app for Windows 10.
-You create reports in the Power BI service, then interact with them in the mobile apps. " services="powerbi" documentationCenter="" authors="maggiesMSFT"
+You create reports in the Power BI service or Power BI Desktop, then interact with them in the mobile apps. " services="powerbi" documentationCenter="" authors="maggiesMSFT"